 Students need to be aware that felony related charges and convictions may prevent participation in fieldwork experiences.
 In addition, a criminal record may prevent the student from taking the National Board Certification of Occupational Therapists (NBCOT) exam and also from becoming licensed.
 A student should contact NBCOT if there is a prior criminal record that might interfere with eligibility to sit for the national exam.

 Please submit all application materials through OTCAS at www.otcas.org.
 Your OTCAS application must be submitted by the deadline for that application cycle.
 OTCAS will take two to four weeks to verify the submitted application.
 The Methodist University OTD program will not review an application until it is in a verified status.

 Early Decision Deadline: October 15

-Official GRE scores and required letters of recommendation must also be reported by this deadline in order to be considered for Early Decision.
+Required letters of recommendation must also be reported by this deadline in order to be considered for Early Decision.
 Interview decisions will go out approximately 4-6 weeks after the deadline.

 Regular Admission Deadline: December 15

-Official GRE scores and required letters of recommendation must be received by the program before an interview decision can be made.
+Required letters of recommendation must be received by the program before an interview decision can be made.
 Interview decisions will go out approximately 4-6 weeks after the deadline.

 Applicant Review Process